ravenothere/AO3-Tweaks/README.md

 All CSS add-ons can work standalone, but for the full experience i recommend using [Rosé Pine AO3 skin](https://github.com/Wolfbatcat/ao3-rose-pine) by [@Wolfbatcat](https://github.com/Wolfbatcat) , as most of them are based on and designed to be complementary with this gorgeous site skin

-this is mostly self indulgent but i thought i might share in case anyone would find anything here helpful

 > **Note:** My personal edits to Rosé Pine skin ( [AO3 Rosé Pine — Closer to Home](https://github.com/ravenothere/AO3-Rose-Pine-Closer-to-Home) ) lives in a separate Fork, it restores some of the default AO3 interface aesthetics to the theme

 ----------